“… the alteration of a word can throw an entire story out of key.” Ernest Hemingway

 When I over use commas, it is because I want the reader to slow down and take in a certain part of the story.
 When I use run on sentences, it is because I want the reader to quicken his or her pace.
 When, instead of listing things with commas, I use and over use “and” it is because I want the reader to place emphasis upon each idea I am conveying.
 When I use sentence fragments, it is because at that point in the story, the character is fragmented, and I want to convey that to the reader using the narrative.
 Instead of telling or showing, I want the reader to experience the story.

 For some reason, in the literary world, there are those who not only seek to curtail creative and unique approaches to storytelling, but would flat out deny the author these freedoms.
 We should take a lesson from Papa, who only allowed editing for spelling, and occasionally for grammar, and insist upon exercising our individuality.
-Perhaps, no there is no perhaps — use, and never, ever surrender your author’s voice!!!!
+Perhaps, no there is no perhaps — Authors never, ever surrender your voice!!!!

 I am an independent, self-published teller of tales.
 I am an author of scarcely any renown.
 However, as a storyteller, I know who I am, and with that persona, I am both confident and comfortable.
 I invite you to visit my website,

 if you are so inclined please purchase a copy and leave a review.